-In recent decades, dramatic improvements in survival have been achieved for children and adolescents with cancer.
+Dramatic improvements in survival have been achieved for children and adolescents with cancer.
+Between 1975 and 2010, childhood cancer mortality has decreased by more than 50%.
 Childhood and adolescent cancer survivors require close follow-up because cancer therapy side effects may persist or develop months or years after treatment.
 (Refer to the PDQ summary on Late Effects of Treatment for Childhood Cancer for specific information about the incidence, type, and monitoring of late effects in childhood and adolescent cancer survivors.)

 Craniopharyngiomas are relatively rare pediatric tumors, accounting for about 6% of all intracranial tumors in children.
-They are believed to be congenital in origin, and may arise from embryonic remnants.
+They are believed to be congenital in origin, arising from ectodermal remnants, Rathke cleft, or other embryonal epithelium in the sellar and/or parasellar area.
 No predisposing factors have been identified.